 Heat and humidity, if left unmonitored, can devastate your roof deck and thereby reduce years off your roof’s life.
 During the hot summer months, shingles can reach temperatures of 150 degrees Fahrenheit.
 This collected heat will radiate through the shingles and into your attic space, creating a hotbox that, if left unattended, begins to reduce the overall strength of your plywood roof deck.
 This process is called thermal decomposition.
-Additionally, if the attic space is poorly insulated, the heat spills down through the attic floor and into the living area, causing your AC systems to work overtime trying to cool the living space.
+Additionally, if the attic space is poorly insulated, the heat spills down through the attic floor and into the living area, causing your AC systems to work overtime to cool the living space.

 Issues with humidity getting trapped in your attic are difficult to detect with the naked eye during the summer months.
 However, during the winter, humidity issues in the attic are much easier to spot.
 As heat escapes your home from cooking, cleaning, showering, and the act of heating your house, the hot air will rise and begin to accumulate in the attic.
-As this air becomes trapped in the attic it will create an environment that is slightly warmer than the outside temperatures.
-When this happens, the humidity will be trapped in the attic as well.
-As a result, the warm air will condense on the underside plywood deck.
+As this air becomes trapped, it will create an environment that is slightly warmer than the outside temperatures.
+When this happens, the humidity will be trapped in the attic as well, and the warm air will condense on the underside plywood deck.

 Experts recommend that for every 150 square feet of attic floor space you have, there should be 1 square foot of ventilation.
-When this balance is achieved, you are utilizing what is known in science as the stack effect, which refers to the natural forces of wind pressure and thermal effect that cause hot air to rise.
-Ventilation that is performing properly will minimize the temperature differential between the attic and outside air, thereby reducing the effects of heat and humidity build up as well as the damaging effect of ice damming.
+When this balance is achieved, you are utilizing what is known in science as the stack effect, which refers to the natural forces of wind pressure and the thermal effect that causes hot air to rise.
+Ventilation that is performing properly will minimize the temperature differential between the attic and outside air, thereby reducing the impact of heat and humidity build-up as well as the damaging effect of ice damming.